jpbaselj/Predict-NFL-Scores/README.md

 ![NFL Team Logos](https://github.com/jpbaselj/Predict-NFL-Scores/blob/main/documentation/nfl-logos.jpeg)

 ## Introduction
 This GitHub repository contains the code and documentation for a data science project aimed at predicting NFL betting outcomes.
 The project utilizes data available through Kaggle and Pro Football Reference at [Kaggle Scores](https://www.kaggle.com/datasets/tobycrabtree/nfl-scores-and-betting-data?select=spreadspoke_scores.csv) to create a predictive model for how NFL teams will perform against the betting spread in a given game.
 Key factors considered in this analysis include teams' scoring history, game location, weather conditions, and more.
-The ultimate goal is to apply this model to future NFL games to potentially inform betting strategies.

 ## Technologies and Tools
 - Python